The Shocking Connection Between Alcohol and a Deadly Increase in Blood Pressure

 It reportedly takes more than three drinks in one sitting to raise your blood pressure, Mayo Clinic explains.
 If you are someone that regularly frequents your local watering hole, your risk of hypertension could be much higher.
 Think about your heart the next time you want to have “just one more” drink.

 In addition to hypertension, excess alcohol consumption affects the heart in many ways.
 The calories in most drinks can lead to weight gain, which puts people in their 40s and 50s at a higher risk for heart failure.
-It can also make medications that you are taking ineffective — which is extra bad if you are taking medication for your blood pressure to begin with.
+It can also make medications you are taking ineffective — which is extra bad if you are taking medication for your blood pressure to begin with.

-Surprisingly, cutting out alcohol cold turkey isn’t a very safe bet, given that that too can make your blood pressure spike.
+Surprisingly, cutting out alcohol cold turkey isn’t a very safe bet, because that too can make your blood pressure spike.
 If you need to cut back on your alcohol consumption, the American Heart Association suggests slowly cutting back on the hard stuff.
 Then stick to no more than one or two drinks a day.
 They classify one drink as “one 12 oz. beer, 4 oz. of wine, 1.5 oz. of 80-proof spirits or 1 oz. of 100-proof spirits.”

 Other help for high blood pressure